DHTMLX/docs-spreadsheet/docs/api/spreadsheet_load_method.md

 ### Parameters

-- `url` - (mandatory) the URL of an external file
+- `url` - (required) the URL of an external file
 - `type` - (optional) optional, the type of data to load: "json" (default), "csv", "xlsx"

 ### Returns

-A promise of data loading.
+The method returns a promise of data loading

 ### Example